 In one of the more astonishing messages, a man who regularly gives money to the school nevertheless expressed a reluctance to come forward about the abuse he suffered.
 It's hard for me to imagine what kind of leverage the school, or his fellow alumni, must have over him.

-Unlike their counterparts at the public high schools, private school alumni exert considerable influence in the running of the school.
+Unlike our counterparts at the public high schools, we private school alumni exert considerable influence in the running of our schools.
 Alumni giving is a critical part of a private school's financial health, and the alumni have long formed an important component of its paid and unpaid staff.

-It's important to have a forward-thinking administration, but systemic change can't and won't happen without the partnership of the alumni.
+It's important to have a forward-thinking administration, but systemic change can't and won't happen without the active involvement of the alumni.

 A respondent who calls himself a historian was unable to restrain the urge to employ the caps-lock key when engaging in name-calling against an advocate for change.

 Another alumnus felt that my waiting until the perpetrators were dead before reporting them was an act of cowardice.
 I do regret saying nothing about Harrison before his death in 1976.
 I did, however, come out publicly as a survivor of Blackmar's sex abuse almost a decade before he died.

 Sadly, some alumni have decided not only to tolerate and excuse bad behavior, but to embrace it.
-That is, for them sexual abuse and sexual humiliation are important tools in the disciplinary processes that are used to establish and maintain the social order.
+That is, for them sexual abuse and sexual humiliation are important tools in the training processes and disciplinary methods that are used to establish and maintain the social order.

 As I moved forward with my e-mail project, I realized I needed support.
 From mid-spring through early summer, I received peer counseling at the offices of San Francisco Women Against Rape.

 Everyone knew, and yet no one knew.
 This is the sad and all-too-familiar pattern of institutional abuse.